Beyond Rate Coding: Surrogate Gradients Enable Spike Timing Learning in Spiking Neural Networks: Validation of Spike Timing Learning on Speech Datasets

 Across both SHD and SSC datasets, we observe a common trend in SGD-delay’s performance: as $f$ increases, the degradation in accuracy accelerates sharply—suggesting strong reliance on high-fidelity spike timing.
 Around $f{=}0.8$, the curves rapidly drop to the corresponding MLP baseline, after which the decay flattens out.
-This saturation behavior indicates that once spike timing is too corrupted to be useful, SGD-delay transitions to a rate-like regime, converging to MLP performance (chance level in the case of the norm variant).
+By contrast, SGD performance without delays has a more steady decline with increasing $f$ suggesting it uses both fewer and less robust spike timing cues.